 History of H. Arden Edwards

 Howard Arden Edwards, a self-taught artist, was fascinated with the scenery around the buttes in the Antelope Valley.
 He homesteaded 160 acres on rocky Piute Butte and in 1928.
 With his wife and teenage son, he began construction of what was to be a combination home and showcase for his extensive collection of American Indian culture.
-A unique structure evolved: a Swiss Chalet style building, decorated inside and out with American Indian designs and motifs, incorporating large granite boulders as an integral part of the building both inside and out.
+A unique structure evolved: a Tudor Revival style building, decorated inside and out with American Indian designs and motifs, incorporating large granite boulders as an integral part of the building both inside and out.
 You actually climb upon these rocks as you go from picturesque Kachina Hall upstairs to California Hall.
-This unusual upper level was designed by Mr. Edwards and called his "Antelope Valley Indian Research Museum."
+This unusual upper level housed Mr. Edwards' original "Antelope Valley Indian Research Museum."

 History of Grace Oliver